tidepool-org/uploader/docs/UTCBootstrapping.md

 The module in `lib/TimezoneOffsetUtil.js` is our best effort to "bootstrap" from device local time (`deviceTime`) to true UTC from a combination of three sources of information:

-- the timezone that applies to the device user's most recent data on the device (selected via the uploader UI at the time of upload)
+- the timezone that applies to the device user's most recent data on the device (selected by the device user in the uploader UI at the time of upload)

 - the timestamp of the most recent datum on the device

 - the set of changes to the date & time settings on the device

-The timezone and most recent timestamp, in combination (because timezones and timezone offsets from UTC do not map 1:1 due to Daylight Savings Time), allow us to determine the offset from UTC (in minutes) of the most recent data on the device.
+The timezone and most recent timestamp, in combination (because timezones and timezone offsets from UTC do not map 1:1 due to Daylight Savings Time, see Timezone Basics below), allow us to determine the offset from UTC (in minutes) of the most recent data on the device.
 We then follow the set of date & time settings changes on the device backwards from the most recent data to the earliest data on the device, adjusting the offset used to convert device local time into UTC according to the settings changes.
-This method produces a more accurate conversion to UTC than applying a timezone across-the-board because it properly accounts for travel across timezones, as well as doing a better job of representing the changes to and from Daylight Savings Time since UTC "bootstrapping" does not assume that a device user changes the device time at precisely the moment of change to or from Daylight Savings Time.
+This method produces a more accurate conversion to UTC than applying a timezone across-the-board because it properly accounts for travel across timezones, as well as doing a better job of representing the changes to and from Daylight Savings Time since this "bootstrapping" to UTC [henceforth: BtUTC] does not assume that a device user changes the device time at precisely the moment of change to or from Daylight Savings Time.

+In its second version, BtUTC now keeps track of *two* offsets from UTC - a `timezoneOffset` (see Timezone Basics below) and a `conversionOffset`.
+While all date and time settings changes in a device's history factor into updates to the stored `conversionOffset`, only those changes that appear to be DST or travel-across-timezones related changes get factored into the stored `timezoneOffset`.
+This is to preserve the semantics of the `timezoneOffset` field to match as closely as possible to the concept of what timezone offsets actually *are*.
+The original version of BtUTC only stored a `timezoneOffset` because it was primarily concerned with solving only the two most common use cases for device time changes on diabetes devices:

+1. changes resulting from the shift to or from Daylight Savings Time, in timezones where DST applies
+1. changes resulting from travel across timezones

+These changes are interpreted appropriately as changes to the stored `timezoneOffset` on each datum.
+In the new version of BtUTC, they also factor into changes to the stored `conversionOffset`.

+The `conversionOffset` was introduced because it became clear through the course of testing that there is a third collection of use cases that it is equally vital for BtUTC to cover - namely, changes resulting from incorrect set up of a device, including the device being set (from the first use of the device or only for a short period at some point in the history of the device's usage) to the wrong datetime entirely, including:

+1. device set to the wrong a.m. or p.m.
+1. device set to the wrong day
+1. device set to the wrong month
+1. device set to the wrong year

+The bottom two of these changes (device set to wrong month or wrong year) are only reflected in the stored `conversionOffset` on each datum.
+In a perfect world, BtUTC would also only adjust the `conversionOffset` (but not the `timezoneOffset`) for the top two, but it is unfortunately impossible to distinguish a settings change +/- 12 hours because of the device being set to the wrong a.m. or p.m. from travel across 12 hours worth of timezones.
+Similarly for when a device is set to the wrong day.
+The only consequence of this is that the `timezoneOffset` stored on (a subset of) a user's data will not always line up correctly with the timezone(s) the user was actually in when the data was generated.
+We aren't trying to infer the timezone(s) of gata generation (which would not be an easy task, due to the lack of a 1:1 mapping between timezones and timezone offsets), so this is an acceptable consequence.
+The only timezone information we store, in fact, is the timezone selected by the user at the time of upload reflecting the timezone of the most recent data on the device about to be uploaded.

 ### Usage